What if a TV network were just video playlist?

 Who needs channels?
-Comcast wants to DJ an Olympic playlist for you.
+Comcast wants to DJ an Olympics playlist for you.

 The return of the Olympics on Thursday brings the biennial challenge of sifting through hundreds of hours of sports coverage to figure out what's on, when and where.
 With NBC planning more than 2,400 hours of US coverage for the Winter Olympics in PyeongChang, South Korea, it would take you more than three months to watch everything, assuming you never slept, paused or blinked too much.

-But for Comcast, this onslaught of Olympic video has become the cable company's favorite workshop to test out new concepts, which may become staples of your pay-TV service.
+But for Comcast, this onslaught of Olympics video has become the cable company's favorite workshop to test out new concepts, which may become staples of your pay-TV service.

 "It's a totally different way to think about being a network in 2018," Matthew Strauss, Comcast Cable's executive vice president of Xfinity services, said in an interview Monday.